How it began

 In 1976 DM Kisch & Co., Patent and Trade Mark Agents, became a partnership of attorneys and in 1979 it incorporated and changed its name to DM Kisch Inc, with Peter Rattray as the first Chairman of the Board.

 On Rattray’s retirement, he was succeeded by Dux Truter.
 Subsequent Chairmen were Johan Lamprecht, Reinhard le Roux and Derek Momberg.
 Adelhart Krűger is the current Chairman of the Board of KISCH IP.

 In 2015 DM Kisch Inc. re-branded as KISCH IP.
 Today, the KISCH IP group of companies consists of DM Kisch Inc., Kisch Africa Inc., Kisch IP Consulting (Pty) Ltd and Kisch & Associates.
-KISCH IP’s vision is to be the most respected IP Law firm in South Africa and Africa.
+KISCH IP’s vision is to be the most respected IP Law firm in South Africa and the rest of Africa.
 We continue to be known for the specialist capabilities and expertise of our 17 skilled partners and more than 110 dedicated support staff, activities across Africa, and worldwide representation via a network of dedicated agents.
 We have offices in Sandton, Pretoria, and a satellite office in Cape Town.